phacility/xhprof/README.markdown

-**Updating to this branch requries changes to your table schema, either figure out how to migrate your data or drop, and re-create.
-New schema in xhprof\_runs.php**

 This branch/clone/whatever git calls it of the official Facebook GUI does a few things:

 * It includes a header.php and footer.php document you can use with PHP's